moneypot/pg-upgrade-schema/README.md

 }
 ```

-So you have a schema.sql file you can diff and look at
+So you have a schema.sql file, which you can commit.
+And then you can diff.

+-